 Challenge: 4 hours, 13 km, 200m ascent, 170m descent

 A Leave Santa Cesarea, climbing uphill on the surfaced road until you reach an old gravel/grass dry-stone walled road.
 Staying inland follow narrow paths through the fields until the Ancient Messapian town of Castro, with its imposing high walls.
 Spend some time exploring the old town and maybe having lunch before descending to the port where you can go swimming.
-Continue along the coast on a uneven, rocky trail to the Acquaviva coave.
+Continue along the coast on a uneven, rocky trail to the Acquaviva cove.
 A beautiful hidden inlet and a fantastic swimming spot where a fresh water spring comes out at sea level, a.
 The last part of the path climbs up the thickly forested Acquaviva valley towards Marittima

 Challenge: 4.5 hours, 11.5 km, 309m ascent, 245m descent

 After buying a good sandwich in Marittima you initially follow a surfaced road that winds it’s way through orchards of immense olive trees.
-You then the first of several traditional "tratturi", a system of ancient roads and footpaths used by the locals to go down to the sea or to connect villages and orchards.
+You then see the first of several traditional "tratturi", a system of ancient roads and footpaths used by the locals to go down to the sea or to connect villages and orchards.
 Each stone tells the story of a hard peasant life The sea is in front of you when you descend to Tricase Porto, where you can taste a good "caffè in ghiaccio" (iced coffee) and go for a swim.
 From here you have some asphalt to today’s final destination: Marina Serra a small coastal hamlet with great swimming spots.

 Challenge: 4.5 hours, 13.5 km, 310m ascent, 370m descent